AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## 幽霊 - Yūrei Manifest Form

 A Yūrei is a ghost or spirit that lingers in the worlds of the living, rather than departing for Yomi.
 They may have discovered how to escape from Yomi, or they may be trapped within the real world unable to leave to the afterlife peacefully.
 Many Yūrei have a purpose, a mission they seek to complete before their souls can be fulfilled and they can return to death.
 This purpose is often vengeance, retribution against their murderer or anyone else who betrayed them in life.
 The existence as a spirit within the physical world gives Yūrei many unique traits, including the power to change their tangibility and phase through reality.
-However their existence came to be, it is clear that Yūrei are a bizarre, potentially terrifying abnormality, something never supposed to exist.
+However their existence came to be, it is clear that a Yūrei is a bizarre, potentially terrifying abnormality, something never supposed to exist.

 \column